EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 ## Game Tick Payload

-All players will receive the state of the map and all objects at the start of each tick.
+All players will receive the state of the world, all game objects and all player objects at the start of each tick.
 The payload of each game tick will contain the following information:

 ```
 {